january1073/january1073/README.md

 # Hi, there!👋

-I'm Tim, a lawyer specialising in information security.
+I am Tim, a legal professional with a strong focus on Computers, Information Security, and Artificial Intelligence.

 In my spare time I attempt to code a little.
 Here I share what works.
 Although I use GenAI a lot (incredibly useful for troubleshooting!), the code, scripts, and snippets shared here are 💯% handmade.